Cancellation of licensed events until at least 28 February 2021

 Societies are required to consider government advice, including DEFRA, in place at the time when planning an event.
 It is also worth noting that current advice is different for different parts of the United Kingdom and this needs to be taken into account when planning the event both in relation to the venue and expected participants.

 Societies are also going to have to be flexible and consider the implications of a local lockdown.
 Local authorities have the authority to close local outside spaces, shut premises and cancel events if they feel it is necessary.
 Therefore it is imperative that liaison is undertaken with the local authority to ensure any specific area requirements are included in an events risk assessment.
+If you require a letter from The Kennel Club for your local authorities please use the information here.

 One of the main concerns for societies is whether there will be adequate insurance cover.
 It is always best to check with the society’s own insurance provider.
 It is unlikely that any Covid-19-specific insurance will be available but general public liability will be available.
 A society should ensure that best efforts are undertaken to ensure that the venue/ground is Covid-19 safe, in line with government advice available at the time (including risk assessments).
 This will then help to demonstrate that the society has discharged its duty of care to participants and visitors.
 It is not possible to guarantee a no Covid-19 risk scenario, and there will be an element of assumption of risk by the participant/visitor.
 The society’s job is to minimise that risk.
 All clubs and societies must appoint a Covid safety officer, whose responsibility is to monitor and oversee that Covid-19 prevention procedures are maintained throughout the day.
 This person may be an existing steward or an additional person.
 A log must be kept of any untoward incidents.
 The Covid safety officer must be named on the event schedule as well as on any notices/signage at the event to allow for a contact/reporting point for any issues which may arise out of the Covid prevention procedures.
 As always in the context of health and safety, there should be clearly documented instructions and role descriptions defining the clear delegation of responsibilities for the range of health and safety issues at the event.